 The best time to visit these sanctuaries and see the monarch butterflies of Mexico is during the winter, from January to March.
 However, even in November you can still see a good number of monarch butterflies.
 If you book your Michoacan butterfly tours at the beginning of the season, there will be fewer tourists there!

-The easiest way to get to the monarch butterfly sanctuary for your Michoacan butterfly tours is to drive there by car.
-From San Miguel de Allende, you can rent a car through.
-It will take about four hours to drive to get to the monarch butterflies of Mexico sanctuary.
+If you're planning to see the monarch butterflies of Mexico on your own, the easiest way to get to the monarch butterfly sanctuary for your Michoacan butterfly tours is to drive there by car.
+From San Miguel de Allende, for example, it will take about four hours to drive to get to the monarch butterflies of Mexico sanctuary.

-For more tips on planning your trip to Mexico, take a look at these helpful Mexico travel tips.
+For more trip planning tips, take a look at these helpful Mexico travel tips.

-For those who don't want to book one of the guided Michoacan butterfly tours and prefer to explore the butterfly sanctuaries on their own, there are two main sanctuaries in Michoacan where you can see the monarch butterflies of Mexico: El Roasario and Sierra Chincua.
+For those who don't want to book one of the guided Michoacan butterfly tours and prefer to explore the butterfly sanctuaries on their own, there are two main sanctuaries in Michoacan where you can see the monarch butterflies of Mexico: El Roasario (near Ocampo) and Sierra Chincua (near Angangueo).

 While El Rosario is the more popular of the sanctuaries, with its wide paths and paved steps, Sierra Chincua is also a good place to visit.
 The hike is not as steep, and walking along the path feels more like being out in nature.